 Norton Reservoir

-Norton reservoir is located in Norton, a short drive south of Boston.
+Norton Reservoir is located in Norton, a short drive south of Boston.
 This 580-acre reservoir is excellent for shore fishing.
-Although it’s renowned for the large volume of white perch, you can land other species, including pickerel, bass, and crappie.
+Although it’s renowned for the large volume of largemouth bass, you can also land other species, including pickerel and crappie.

 Big Sandy Pond

 Big Sandy Pond, commonly known as Sandy Pond, sits in the heart of Cape Cod.
-Located just 20 minutes south of Plymouth, this pond provides a great spot away from any major city.
+Located just 20 minutes south of Plymouth, this pond provides a great spot away from city life.
 Numerous fish species live in its 149 acres, including pumpkinseed, smallmouth bass, brown bullhead, largemouth bass, white sucker, banded killifish, and golden shiner.
 Big Sandy Pond gets stocked with brook and rainbow trout annually as well.

 Where to Fish in Massachusetts